Consensys/orchestrate/CONTRIBUTING.md

 # Contributing Guidelines

-:dolphin: Thanks for being interested in contributing to Core-Stack!
+:dolphin: Thanks for being interested in contributing to Orchestrate!
 People will :heart: you for that. :thumbsup:

 ## Create dev environment

 ### Prerequisite

-Core-Stack requires
+Orchestrate requires

 - Go 1.11
 - ```docker``` & ```docker-compose```